servicetitan/Stl.Fusion/README.md

 compares "raw" [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) -
 based Data Access Layer (DAL) against its version relying on Fusion.
-Both tests run *almost* identical code - in fact, the only difference is that Fusion version of this test uses Fusion-provided proxy wrapping the [`UserService`](https://github.com/servicetitan/Stl.Fusion/blob/master/tests/Stl.Fusion.Tests/Services/UserService.cs) (the DAL used in this test) instead of the actual type.
+Both tests run *almost* identical code - in fact, the only difference is that Fusion version of this test uses Fusion-provided [Compute Service] wrapping the [`UserService`](https://github.com/servicetitan/Stl.Fusion/blob/master/tests/Stl.Fusion.Tests/Services/UserService.cs) (the DAL used in this test) instead of the actual type.

-The performance difference looks shocking at first:

 ![](docs/img/Performance.gif)